Are you tired of picking past the slimy veggies to get at the stuff in the fridge that’s still good?

-It’s a no-brainer that when you pack your own lunch, you save money and you make healthier choices.
-So why not make leftovers the goal instead an afterthought.
+It’s an easy decision that when you pack your own lunch, you save money, and you make healthier choices.
+So why not make leftovers the goal instead of an afterthought.
 Make enough dinner the night before that you know you’ll be set up with a hearty lunch for the next day.
 You’ll save the money you might otherwise spend on lunch, and you’ll have less of an excuse to make unhealthy choices.

 Hack 4: Create an ‘eat this first’ section.

-If you end up buying a whole new bag of apples before realizing that you already have a few still kicking around in your fruit bowl, move them into the ‘eat this first’ section of your pantry or counter.
-It can also include things like knobby looking produce items that would work well in juices and pies, but often lay forgotten until they’ve spoiled.
-This is such an easy way to get everyone into the routine of being aware of how food is moving through the house, and putting in a concerted effort to use everything up!
+If you end up buying a whole new bag of apples before realizing that you already have a few still kicking around in your fruit bowl, move them into the ‘eat this first section of your pantry or counter.
+It can also include things like knobby-looking produce items that would work well in juices and pies, but often lay forgotten until they’ve spoiled.
+This is such an effortless way to get everyone into the routine of being aware of how food is moving through the house and putting in a concerted effort to use everything up!

 Hack 5: Be mindful when it comes to impulse buys.